 Sandeep is one of the best Kabaddi players in India.
-The 25 year old athlete has a muscular physique and is one of the best raiders in the Pro Kabaddi League.
-He came to limelight when he bagged a total of 119 points in the first season of PKL.
-Sandeep comes from humble backgrounds.
+The 25-year-old athlete has a muscular physique and is one of the best raiders in the Pro Kabaddi League.
+He came to the limelight when he bagged a total of 119 points in the first season of PKL.
+Sandeep comes from a humble background.
 He is an excellent athlete and his performance always leaves the audience in awe.
 His skills and dedication to the sport are commendable and he is truly an inspiration to all aspiring Kabaddi players.

 Surender Nada is an Indian Kabaddi player who plays as a defender for the India national kabaddi team and the Telugu Titans in the Pro Kabaddi League.
 He made his debut for the national team at the 2016 South Asian Games, where he helped India win the gold medal.
 The following year, he was a member of the Indian team that won the 2017 Kabaddi World Cup.

 Pradeep Narwal is one of the best Kabaddi players in India.
 He plays as a raider for the Jaipur Pink Panthers in the Pro Kabaddi League and the Indian national kabaddi team.
 He is currently the captain of the Jaipur Pink Panthers.
 He was also a member of the Indian team that won the gold medal at the 2018 Asian Games.

 Narwal made his debut in the Pro Kabaddi League in 2014 for the U Mumba team.
 In his debut season, he was the second-highest scorer for his team with 97 raid points.
 He was also named the “Emerging Player of the Season”.